Estimated reading time: 5 minutes

 - Don’t leave fruit sitting in the sun after it’s picked

-We include more detail on each of these techniques in “What’s that spot?
-Common diseases of deciduous fruit trees” (even though sunburn is not actually a disease, but an environmental impact).
+We include more detail on each of these techniques in “What’s that spot?” (even though sunburn is not actually a disease, but a weather impact).

 You can’t control the weather, but there’s still a lot you can do.